Herman the Sturgeon

 He is an Oregon icon – Herman, the sturgeon, the state's most famous fish.
-At 11 ft. long and nearly 500 lbs., Herman is not only one of Oregon's most distinctive aquatic characters- some even consider him the unofficial state fish.
+At 10 ft. long and nearly 500 lbs., Herman is not only one of Oregon's most distinctive aquatic characters- some even consider him the unofficial state fish.

-That was before getting his humongous body back and forth to the fair, and keeping him healthy and safe while he was there, became an issue.
+But getting his humongous body back and forth to the fair, and keeping him healthy and safe while he was there, became an issue.
 Just getting Herman onto a fish tanker was a big job.
 Hatchery workers had to corral him in his pond, lift him up on a wet blanket, carry him to the truck, and slide him in through the gate of a fish tank mounted on the back of a truck.
 Upon arrival at the fairgrounds, someone had to climb into the tank to get Herman pointed at the back door so he could slide headfirst through the opening onto a wet blanket that was used once again like a sling to hoist him into the pond.
 Once in the pond, he laid around for 11 days and saw as many as 350,000 fair goers parade through the ODFW exhibit to gape at him.

 After many years of taking Herman to the fair, ODFW managers decided the ordeal was causing too much stress on him so the practice was stopped.
 No one responsible for his well-being regrets that decision.
 That was 1985.
 Yet 30 years later, people still remember Herman's state fair days and continue to ask ODFW staff, "Where's Herman?"

 The Sturgeon Center is situated under a forest canopy and has a continuous flow of cool, fresh water.
-A paved path part-way around the pond provides easy access to a viewing platform where people can get a bird's eye view of Herman and his companions – smaller sturgeon and some over-sized trout.
+A paved path part-way around the pond provides easy access to a viewing platform where people can get a bird's eye view of Herman plus smaller sturgeon and some over-sized trout.
 A covered kiosk just a few steps away has a large viewing window below the water's surface that lets visitors get nose-to-nose with Herman.
 The site is ADA accessible and is open to the public year-round free of charge.

 There are 23 species of sturgeon worldwide, seven of which that are found in North America with only two species (the white sturgeon, like Herman, and his green sturgeon cousin) found on the West Coast.
-Some sturgeon live to be more than 100 years old and grow to be twice as big as Herman, who is now approximately 11 feet long and weighs almost 500 pounds.
+Some sturgeon live to be more than 100 years old and grow to be twice as big as Herman, who is now approximately 10 feet long and weighs almost 500 pounds.

 Herman comes from a long line of prehistoric bottom-feeders.
 So far this approach has proven an effective survival strategy for sturgeon, which evolved during the Jurassic Period of the Mesozoic Era (100-200 million years ago) when the dinosaurs were still walking the earth.
 Sturgeon have changed very little since then.
 They even look like part dinosaur.
-The prehistoric nature of the sturgeon recently captured the attention of rap music star Aesop Rock, who came to the Sturgeon Center at Bonneville to film a music video with Herman.
+The prehistoric nature of the sturgeon even captured the attention of rap music star Aesop Rock, who came to the Sturgeon Center at Bonneville to film a music video with Herman.
 So, yes, if you have heard Herman is a rock star – that, too, is true.

 Though Herman is not coming back to the state fair, people who want to see him can easily do so.
 The Sturgeon Viewing and Interpretive Center at Bonneville is just 45 minutes east of Portland on highway I-84.
 It's a great place to bring the family for a day's outing.
 There is abundant parking and admission is free.
 In addition to vising Herman and his sturgeon friends, visitors can take advantage of the hatchery's other attractions such as the salmon rearing ponds, visitors' centers and the spawning room, which is seasonal.
 Display ponds where people can feed rainbow trout are open year-round.
 The best time to view adult fall Chinook and Coho salmon is from August through November with spawning viewing in early September and late October.